 Prior to joining RAND, Morikawa practiced entertainment litigation for three years, worked as assistant director of the UCLA School of Law's Office of Career Services, and played a significant role in helping to establish the UCLA Center for the Liberal Arts and Free Institutions.

 Morikawa received her B.A. from UCLA and her J.D. from UCLA School of Law.

-Geoffrey McGovern, Neil Rickman, Joseph W. Doherty, Fred Kipperman, Jamie Morikawa, Kate Giglio, Third-Party Litigation Funding and Claim Transfer: Trends and Implications for the Civil Justice System, RAND (CF-272-CLPP), 2010
+McGovern, Geoffrey, Neil Rickman, Joe Doherty, Fred P. Kipperman, Jamie Morikawa, and Katheryn Giglio, Third-Party Litigation Funding and Claim Transfer: Trends and Implications for the Civil Justice System, RAND Corporation (CF-272-CLPP), 2010

 Anderson, James M., Nidhi Kalra, Karlyn D. Stanley, and Jamie Morikawa, Rethinking Insurance and Liability in the Transformative Age of Autonomous Vehicles, RAND Corporation (CF-383-RC), 2018

 Saunders-Medina, Bethany, Jamie Morikawa, Well-Being in the Legal Community: From Promise to Practice, RAND Corporation (CF-A1212-1), 2021

 Dixon, Lloyd, Jamie Morikawa, Improving the Availability and Affordability of Pandemic Risk Insurance: Projected Performance of Proposed Programs, RAND Corporation (RR-A1223-1), 2021